putkoff/gui_maker_gui/README.md

 # gui_maker_gui
-This is a simple Python script that allows you to build a graphical user interface (GUI) using PySimpleGUI.
-The script provides a simple interface for choosing different types of GUI elements, such as buttons and input fields, and then customizing the appearance and behavior of those elements.
 GUI Builder

 This is a simple Python script that allows you to build a graphical user interface (GUI) using PySimpleGUI.
 The script provides a simple interface for choosing different types of GUI elements, such as buttons and input fields, and then customizing the appearance and behavior of those elements.